MouradBkarim/Scala/GitHub_Twitter_mashup/README.md

 # Github and twitter mashup
 Command line API mashup of the GitHub and Twitter APIs.
 Search for "*" projects on GitHub, then for each project search for tweets that mention it.
-You should output a summary of each

-project with a short list of recent tweets, in json format.
+It output a summary of each project with a short list of recent tweets, in json format.

 ## Usage